-- For modifying global custom reactions, the ones which will work across all the servers your bot is connected to, you must be a Bot Owner.
+- For modifying global expressions, the ones which will work across all the servers your bot is connected to, you must be a Bot Owner.

-You must also use the commands for adding, deleting and listing these reactions in a direct message with the bot.
+You must also use the commands for adding, deleting and listing these expressions in a direct message with the bot.

-- For modifying local custom reactions, the ones which will only work on the server that they are added on, it is required to have the Administrator permission.
+- For modifying local expressions, the ones which will only work on the server that they are added on, it is required to have the Administrator permission.

-You must also use the commands for adding, deleting and listing these reactions in the server you want the custom reactions to work on.
+You must also use the commands for adding, deleting and listing these expressions in the server you want the expressions to work on.

 Commands and Their Use¶